bwestergard/galileo-theme/_posts/2015-11-15-the-galileo-theme.markdown

     <p class="post-image-caption">Here we demonstrate a caption.
 This'll adapt to any length of text.</p>
 </div>

-[^foo]: Well lucky for you, I've included more information in footnote form.
+[^a]: Well lucky for you, I've included more information in footnote form.